travel

 House Sitting and Work Exchanges

-If you're open to watering a few plants or feeding a cat, house-sitting is a fantastic way to stay for free.
+If you're open to watering a few plants or feeding a cat, house-sitting is a great way to stay for free.

 Platforms like TrustedHousesitters connect travellers with locals looking for someone to watch their home.

-Another option?
-Work exchanges.
+Another option is work exchanges.
 Websites like Workaway and HelpX let you swap a few hours of work for room and board, from teaching English to helping out on a vineyard.

 Travel Off-Season

-This one's a game-changer.
-Prices in Spain can double (or triple) during peak season, especially along the coast.
+This is probably the single biggest money saver.
+Prices in Spain can double or triple during peak season, especially along the coast.

-Best value months: Spring (March-May) and fall (September-October) give you great weather, fewer crowds, and prices 30-50% lower than summer.
+Best value months: Spring (March to May) and autumn (September to October) give you great weather, fewer crowds, and prices 30 to 50% lower than summer.

 Avoid: August is the most expensive month, especially in coastal cities and islands.
 Prices can triple compared to winter rates.